act of love

 Simple Minds, especially by covering such rarities as

-this song.
 And Jim, probably searching as far back as possible,

 namechecked Act of Love in a Walk Between Worlds interview,